santi1s/Big-Data/Big-Data/Technical-Troubleshooting/Product-Specific-Troubleshooting/POD-%2D-Data-Movement/Stream-Analytics/TSGs/Billing-&-Refund-Requests.md

 Support Engineer needs to confirm the following information when creating a request for a refund, since Product Group must attach this confirmation to their documentation.
 This documentation is important if an audit is to take place in the future.

 **STEP 1: GET APPROVAL FROM TECHNOLOGY**
+The customer issue should have an ASA Team IcM associated with it.
+In the IcM, please have the Product Group in the IcM approve the refund.

 **STEP 2: GATHER INFOMRATION FOR Azure Billing/Subscription Management Support**